-How do I define my organization's impact when there are so many reasons to avoid doing it? | Just make some time to do it.
-If you don't try to define your impact, the work will always feel harder than it needs to be. |
+| Why should I define my organization's impact (especially when I'd rather be doing other things)? | If you don't try and define your impact, the work will always be harder than it needs to be.
+Just set aside some time and do it. |

 Impact is everything, but defining it can be hard.